The UK and Ireland’s best pilgrimage routes to walk this year

 The benefits have been medically proven.

-Walking increases endorphin production and reduces cortisol levels, with studies showing a 12% improvement in mood after just 20 minutes of walking.
-According to NHS England, 150 minutes of weekly walking reduces depression symptoms by 30%.
+Walking increases endorphin production and reduces cortisol levels, with studies showing a 12 per cent improvement in mood after just 20 minutes of walking.
+According to NHS England, 150 minutes of weekly walking reduces depression symptoms by 30 per cent.

-The British Heart Foundation, meanwhile, suggests that that consistent walking can lead to a 25% reduction in coronary heart disease risk.
+The British Heart Foundation, meanwhile, suggests that that consistent walking can lead to a 25 per cent reduction in coronary heart disease risk.

 Throughout May, there’s a push to get people out on trails as part of National Walking Month.
 But at any time of year there are coastal cliff walks, cross-country rambles and mountain stomps to enjoy.
 Find fulfilment along some of these worthy routes.